 Thankfully the Switch’s launch has seen the arrival of a number of quality games.
 You’ve already got a good range of experiences from fun little puzzlers like SnipperClips, to epic adventures like The Legend of Zelda: Breath of the Wild, which has already become one of the best reviewed games of all time.

-We’ve had the chance to play through most of the launch lineup for ourselves, and we’ve selected our five favorite games of the bunch.
+We’ve had the chance to play through most of the lineup for ourselves, and we’ve selected our favorite games of the bunch.
 If you’re picking up the new console, then these are the titles that will make you feel the best about your investment.
 Don't worry if you can't get them all straight away; some of them may make an appearance in the Black Friday sales this year.

 Over the coming months there are a number of excellent titles on the horizon including Super Mario Odyssey, and we’ll be sure to keep this list updated.